 - Spinal cord injuries

 If your child shows any potential signs of an injury or a medical condition that may be associated with the level of care that you received during pregnancy or childbirth, your family may be entitled to financial compensation through a birth injury lawsuit.
+Whether you require assistance with a cerebral palsy case or an Erb’s palsy lawsuit in Philadelphia, our attorney is prepared to help.

 Surgeons and their teams of assistants must properly prepare for each procedure and follow strict medical protocols during the operation.
 This includes double-checking that they have the right patient, are operating on the correct body part and are performing the right procedure.
 Errors made during surgery can result in serious injuries, including nerve damage, internal bleeding and brain injuries.
 Surgical errors include anesthesia mistakes, lack of informed consent, unnecessary surgical procedures, foreign objects left behind in the body cavity and poor post-operative care.